Masks, Hygiene and Sanitation

 PSU requires that any person on campus must wear a mask or face covering while indoors in PSU owned, leased or controlled public spaces, in shared spaces, and in outdoor settings when on PSU property and when physical distancing expectations (at least 6 feet apart) is difficult to maintain.

-Please review the PSU Face Covering Policy for more details, including a list of limited exemptions, steps that can be taken if you have a medical condition or disability that prevents you from wearing a mask or cloth face covering, and potential enforcement mechanisms that may apply to students and employees who do not comply with this policy.
+View the Masks and Face Covering Policy for more details, including a list of limited exemptions, steps that can be taken if you have a medical condition or disability that prevents you from wearing a mask or cloth face covering, and potential enforcement mechanisms that may apply to students and employees who do not comply with this policy.
+The COVID Mask & Sanitizer Distribution Policy and Procedure includes details on the types of masks available

 Disposable masks are available at many locations across campus for any person who may need one.